SoulWallet/soul-wallet-contract/doc/anonymous_guardian.md

 ## Why anonymous guardian

-The user who has a lot of money and doesn't want their friends to know how much they have unless the emergency actually comes up. in this case, the user doesn't want to store the guardian list on the chain. because others can easily see the list which results in poor privacy.
+If the user has a lot of money and doesn't want their friends to know how much they have unless there is an emergency, they may not want to store the list of guardians on the blockchain because others can easily see the list, which would result in poor privacy.

 ## Related background